 Thirty teams battle from March to October for the 2019 Major League Baseball's World Series title.
 In MLB's regular season, they are divided into American and National leagues.
 Inside each league, they are regionalized into divisions according to their location.
 Only the best ones advance to the playoffs.

-Since the creation of the World Series in 1903, eight franchises appeared in the Major League Baseball and disappeared.
-This list doesn't take into account teams that disappeared before that date, when American and National leagues had its own championships.
+Since the creation of the World Series in 1903, eight franchises appeared in Major League Baseball and disappeared.
+This list doesn't take into account teams that disappeared before that date when American and National leagues had its own championships.

 - Baltimore Terrapins

 - Buffalo Blues

 - Brooklyn Tip-Tops